-[My district] is in a persistent poverty county and in everything we do, we understand the challenge of poverty and diversity and so we do over-staff and increase SBDM funding to assist in our fight against poverty.
+[My district] is in a persistent poverty county and in everything we do, we understand the challenge of poverty and diversity and so we do over-staff and increase SBDM [school-based decision-making] funding to assist in our fight against poverty.
 By changing our focus in funding, it has assisted in providing necessary funding that has provided higher achievement data including [my district] being a proficient district and [the high school] being a distinguished school.

-Due to the lack of household income available at the student level, OEA used free or reduced-price lunch (FRPL) data to measure poverty.
-While it may overestimate poverty, FRPL is a commonly used measure of poverty in education.
+Because of the lack of household income available at the student level, OEA used free or reduced-price lunch (FRPL) data to measure poverty.^b Although it may overestimate poverty, FRPL is a commonly used measure of poverty in education.